LukasMurdock/LukasMurdock.github.io/_posts/2020-01-28-2020-feedback-loops.md

 [Read more about Learning here](https://lukasmurdock.com/ultralearning/)

 Improving is bottlenecked by feedback loops.
-To improve faster create faster feedback loops.
+To improve faster, create faster feedback loops.
 AI has the fastest feedback loop ever seen.
 The process and scale from input to alteration is faster than anything humans are remotely capable of.

 Moving forward we need to see how we can enhance our own feedback loops.
 Just because we have machines doesn’t mean we can stop improving what we know.